agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

 `python3 manage.py migrate`
 `python3 manage.py createsuperuser`

-At this point, you cun run the app: `python3 manage.py runserver`
+At this point, you cun run the project: `python3 manage.py runserver`
 to check if everything works correctly.

 Now, let's create a `pages` app, which will contain our project's common pages: